 Tom Davenport was an early proponent of big data and analytics.
 The Babson professor and consultant literally wrote the book on how businesses should use data.
-His popular 2007 volume, Competing on Analytics, brought the idea of data as a competitive advantage to many business leaders for the first time.
+His popular 2007 volume, Competing on Analytics, brought the idea of data as a competitive advantage to many business leaders for the time.

 So, you might expect Davenport to be optimistic about the latest trend in analytics, AI.
 However, this time around, he's recommending a more measured approach.
-In his new book, The AI Advantage, Davenport recommended enterprises avoid AI moonshots and instead look to advance AI more incrementally.
+In his book, The AI Advantage, Davenport recommended enterprises avoid AI moonshots and instead look to advance AI more incrementally.
 While he sees AI as a powerful technology for enterprises, he doesn't think it's likely to have the immediately profound impact some predict.

-In this Q&A, we talked with Davenport about how he defines AI technology and how enterprises should select the best new AI-based projects for their needs.
+In this Q&A, we talked with Davenport about how he defines AI technology and how enterprises should select the best AI-based projects for their needs.

 For the purposes of your book and when you talk about AI, what specifically are you thinking about?